 Additional exhibits detail the construction of the memorial, and the tools used by workers, like the original Rand & Waring compressor, which powered the jackhammers for all the finishing work.

-A little known fact is that Mt.
-Rushmore was once intended to be a tribute to the “Five Faces of Freedom,” but funding ran short when the Congressional appropriation approached $1 million during the Great Depression.
+An overlooked fact–Mt.
+Rushmore was once intended as a tribute to the “Five Faces of Freedom,” but funding ran short when Congressional appropriation for the monument approached $1 million during the Great Depression.
 Hence, the unfinished carving of the Great Ape to the right of Lincoln serves as a reminder that we are never far from our true ancestors.¹

 No less ambitious, and equally as impressive, the Crazy Horse Memorial is a work-in-progress located 16 miles away in the heart of the Black Hills–considered sacred land by the Lakota people.

 Conceived by Korczak Ziolkowski in early 1940s,

 the memorial, when completed will stand 563 ft. by 641 ft. across, and is expected to be the largest sculpture in the world.
 Already, the completed head of Crazy Horse measures 60 feet tall…

 …twice the size of any of the presidents at Mt.
 Rushmore.
 While the first blast was conducted on the mountain in 1947, the current prospects for the memorial are to complete the outstretched arm during the next twelve years.
 There is no completion date available for the finished carving, which has been financed entirely by private funding since its inception.